 Buprenorphine, known by its brand name Suboxone, is used to treat opioid addiction.

-For a long time, the treatment for opioid addiction was a 30 day detox and then being sent back out into the world.
-But the evidence shows that long-term Suboxone treatment can improve treatment outcomes, and buprenorphine (Suboxone) is now the recommended treatment for opiate addiction.
+For a long time, the treatment for opioid use disorder was a 30 day detox and then being sent back out into the world.
+But the evidence shows that long-term buprenorphine treatment can improve treatment outcomes, and buprenorphine (Suboxone) is now the recommended treatment for opioid use disorder.

 So what is Suboxone, anyways?

-Suboxone is the most well known brand name combination of two medications: buprenorphine and naloxone.
+Suboxone is the most well-known brand name combination of two medications: buprenorphine and naloxone.
 Buprenorphine is a partial opioid agonist.
 This is a fancy way of saying that it works the same way in the brain that other, stronger opioids do, like heroin or prescription pain pills.
-But it produces milder effects than other opioids, making it an ideal medication to treat opioid addiction.
+But it produces milder effects than other opioids, making it an ideal medication to treat opioid use disorder (OUD).
 The naloxone prevents the medication from being injected or misused.

-Addiction is a chronic brain disease, and long-term opioid use effects the the body and the brain in the same way any other chronic disease does.
+Addiction is a chronic brain disease, and long-term opioid use affects the body and the brain in the same way any other chronic disease does.
 The damage done by addiction can be repaired, though.
-Self-care, counseling, and Suboxone treatment can all help you get back on track.
+Self-care, counseling, and buprenorphine treatment can all help you get back on track.

-If I take Suboxone, will I be sober?
+If I take buprenorphine, will I be sober?